bluerainmango/budget-tracker/README.md

 ## 🔑 Feature

-- This web app can be saved and work like a native app.
+- This web app can be saved and works like a native app.
 - Network independent.
 The app works when the network is unreliable or even non-existent.

 ## ✨ Demo